Pinkey History, Family Crest & Coats of Arms

 The surname Pinkey was first found in Yorkshire where the family was first listed in the Pipe Rolls of 1176.
 At that time, Adam Pinc held estates in that shire.

-Important Dates for the Pinkey family
+Early History of the Pinkey family

 This web page shows only a small excerpt of our Pinkey research.
 Another 123 words (9 lines of text) covering the years 1190, 1200, 1273, 1411, 1455, 1487, 1573, 1647, 1599 and 1629 are included under the topic Early Pinkey History in all our PDF Extended History products and printed products wherever possible.